Fight conspiracy theories with Marxism-Leninism

 Capitalist ideology finds expression in the basic principles of liberalism and the tenets of the “American Dream.”
 But it is also served by the promotion of conspiracy theories.
 They are promoted by those who have an interest in distorting facts and spreading misinformation and confusion.
 While they often give the appearance of being outwardly subversive or anti-government, the reality is that the objective effect of the conspiracy theory is to misdirect people away from the real causes of their problems, rooted in the capitalist system itself.
 Instead they are sent on a wild goose chase, hunting for the clues of a secret cabal of shadowy conspirators.

 In order to effectively organize and change society, we need to understand it and the laws that drive it.
 Ultimately the point of analysis is to change the world.
 The source and aim of Marxism-Leninism is the practical, revolutionary struggle of the working class.
-The broad masses of the people need to come to understand the nature of the class that oppressed them, and to understand that the way to defeat them, at the most basic level, is to act together in their own class interests.
+The broad masses of the people need to come to understand the nature of the class that oppresses them, and to understand that the way to defeat them, at the most basic level, is to act together in their own class interests.
 We have to identify the real enemy to know how to fight them.
 Conspiracy theories stand in the way of developing this class consciousness.
 They spread confusion where the advance of the class struggle demands scientific and sober analysis.
 The best way to fight the spread of conspiracy theories is to fuse the science of Marxism-Leninism with the movement of the multinational working class.

 J. Sykes is the author of “The Revolutionary Science of Marxism-Leninism”.
 The book can be purchased by visiting tinyurl.com/revsciMLbook.